glebtsereteli/GMRoomLoader/docs/pages/api/config.md

 ### `ROOMLOADER_DEFAULT_FLAGS`
 > Default: `ROOMLOADER_FLAG.ALL`.

-Default flags used in :Loading: and :Screenshotting:.
+Default flags used for :Asset Type Filtering: in :Loading: and :Screenshotting:.

 ---
 ### `ROOMLOADER_MERGE_LAYERS`